kumagai-group/pydefect/docs_rst/tutorial.rst

 3. By default, positions of atoms neighboring a defect are perturbed such that the symmetry is lowered, but it is unwanted in some cases.
 Then, :code:`displace_distance` needs to be set to 0 via  :code:`pydefect.yaml`.

-4. If you want to calculate only oxygen vacancies, you can restrict the calculated defects with `-k` option and a python regular expression,
+4. If you want to calculate only oxygen vacancies, you can restrict the calculated defects with :code:`-k` option and a python regular expression,

 ::